datajoint/element-facemap/README.md

 To activate the `element-facemap`, ones need to provide:

 1. Schema names
-    + schema name for the probe module
-    + schema name for the ephys module
+    + schema name for the facial behavior estimation module

 2. Upstream tables
     + Session table: A set of keys identifying a recording session (see [Element-Session](https://github.com/datajoint/element-session)).